 “The acquiring company should pay no more than the value of the target firm plus the synergies,” McNichols says.
 The target firm, of course, would accept nothing less than its own stand-alone value, though it usually has a higher reservation price below which it won’t sell.
 Within those limits, there’s a range of mutually acceptable prices favoring each side in varying degrees.

 Good accounting information mitigates that effect.
 By reducing uncertainty, it lets suitors estimate the target firm’s value more precisely and bid closer to its reservation price.
-“In that case,” McNichols says, “you’d expect lower deal prices and more profitable acquisitions,” meaning buyers capture a larger share of the pie.

 The Downside of Disclosure

 To test their prediction, the researchers had to solve the tricky problem of grading the quality of financial statements.
 Trying to evaluate each firm’s accounting decisions would be impractical, but they realized they could do it empirically, by measuring how well its numbers in one year predict cash flows in subsequent years.